 If you are interested in different tourist attractions, Iran with the following features is the best tourist destination for you.
-Iran is the friendliest country on earth, a jewel in Islam's crown, and combining glorious Islamic-Persian architecture with a very warm-hearted welcome.
+Iran is the friendliest country on earth, a jewel in Islam's crown, and combines glorious Islamic-Persian architecture with a very warm-hearted welcome.

 Echoes of ancient civilizations resonate down through the ages in Iran.
 Some of history's biggest names - Cyrus and Darius, Alexander the Great, Genghis Khan - all left their mark here and the cities they conquered or over which they ruled are among the finest in a region rich with such storied ruins.
-Walking around the awesome and beautiful ancient capital at Persepolis, experiencing the remote power of Susa (Shush), and taking in the wonderfully mense Elamite ziggurat at Choga Zanbil will carry you all the way back to the glory days of Ancient Persia.
+Walking around the awesome and beautiful ancient capital at Persepolis, experiencing the remote power of Susa (Shush), and taking in the wonderfully mense Elamite ziggurat at Choga Zanbil will carry you all the way back to the glory of days of Ancient Persia.

 This is your chance to get to grips with Iran's modern history, too, particularly in Tehran.
 Enter part of the former US embassy, now called the US Den of Espionage; gaze up at Tehran's beautiful Azadi Tower, where hundreds of thousands of people gathered to mark the 1979 revolution and, in 2009, to protest against the regime the revolution delivered; and visit the haunting Iran Holy Defense Museum to learn all about the Iran Iraq war that so traumatized the country.
 Tehran is also where you can take Iran's contemporary pulse at creative contemporary art galleries and liberal cafe spaces.